audiologiks/findajob/README.md

-al2655 - converting this into a directory script for Japanese and English language learners
+Guide to web client templates for creating voice menus
 ======

-repository for my php and html code for a desktop client.
-Used for a meetup in Tokyo
+Repository for code for a desktop client, written in php and html.
+Used for a meetup in Tokyo to encourage members to engage in exchange languages and to attend the Meetup.